slay419/Slackr/reflection.md

 as the most effective solution to unforeseen challenges.
 From iteration 1, we comprehend the importance of underestimation, and its catastrophic effects on time management and expectation.
 As such, with our focus on organisation, we plan to familiarise ourselves with the functions that we need to produce.
-By organising and using a top-down approach, we can split the functions down to understandable pieces, thus revealing any possible problems and appoint the recommended amount of time to solve.
+By organising and using a bottom-up approach, we can split the functions down to understandable pieces, thus revealing any possible problems and appoint the recommended amount of time to solve.